Home builders feel great about the future of U.S. housing.

 The housing market is strong on all fronts.
 Especially telling is the future sales component of the index.

-This figure estimates sales strength in six months' time, or roughly late-summer 2017.
+This figure estimates sales strength in six months' time, or roughly November 2017.

-A reading of 73 is nine points above that of one year ago.
-The spring and summer of 2016 turned out stellar periods for the housing market.
-Builders are expecting a similar or better market in the latter stages of 2017.
+The summer and fall of 2016 were hot periods for the housing market.
+Builders expect even better conditions in the latter stages of 2017.

-This summer and fall could be one of the strongest home buying seasons in more than a decade.
+It could mark one of the strongest home buying seasons in more than a decade.

 Builders are calling for fast home sales (meaning higher prices) next year.
 Home buyers should consider the effect of higher prices -- and potential mortgage rate increases -- on their plans.
 They can be on the winning side of rising values.